PNWDrew/onz-pool/README.md

 use this software: "2324852447570841050L" for lisk or "7725849364280821971S" for shift or "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark.

+modified by pnwdrew.
-#MODIFIED FOR LWF BY PNWDREW.
-ALL CREDIT GOES TO DAKK, I COULD NEVER WRITE THIS##
+ALL CREDIT GOES TO DAKK, I COULD NEVER WRITE THIS :)

 ## Configuration